 Meaning ‘little bitter things’ in Italian, amaretti are small almond biscuits similar to macaroons.
 Some are made using ground sweet and bitter almonds baked with egg and sugar; others from ground apricot kernels.
 They are light and airy, crunchy on the outside and chewy in the middle.
-Amarettini are the mini version.
+Amarettini are the mini version, used to sprinkle on the top of creamy desserts.

 Serve them as an after-dinner treat with sweet wine or liqueurs – Italians like to dip them in red wine.
 They can be used instead of sponge fingers in trifles and tiramisù, or ground up and used in cakes and desserts.
 For an easy dessert, sandwich them together with buttercream, or serve a large plateful alongside your favourite ice-cream so guests can just dip in.